Vonr/cao/DOCS.md

 - \<num\> trunc - Pushes the truncated value of the top element of the stack
 - \<int\> fac - Pushes the factorial of the top element of the stack
 - \<int\> fib - Pushes the nth Fibonacci number
+- \<int\> prime - Pushes 1 if the top element is prime, 0 otherwise

 ### 2-argument operations: